RSV: What Parents Need to Know This 2025-2026 Season

 • Minimize systemic inflammation.
 When systemic inflammation is minimal, our cells function optimally, including the cells of our immune system.
 Minimal systemic inflammation supporting good health applies to kids and adults.
 This blog contains the basics about how to do this as it pertains to RSV, but if you’d like a deeper dive, I outline in my book, Healthy Kids Happy Moms – 7 Steps to Health and Prevent Common Childhood Illnesses, exactly how to do this.

-Supplements to help prevent RSV
+Supplements to Help Prevent RSV

-• Vitamin D
+• Vitamin D (liquid or capsule)

-• Maintain adequate levels of vitamin D for everyone in your household, including pregnant women
+• Maintain adequate levels of vitamin D for everyone in your household, including pregnant women.

 • Vitamin D supplementation during pregnancy may be useful in preventing RSV during infancy.